greenfieldhq/OLD-greenfieldhq.github.io/_posts/2015-03-02-creative-director.md

 * 3 weeks paid vacation
 * Year end paid break
 * Competitive medical and dental benefits fully funded by Greenfield
-* We bill clients weekly for a 4 day work week, so Friday's are devoted to personal skill development and exploration
+* We bill clients weekly for a 4 day work week, so Fridays are devoted to personal skill development and exploration
 * Budget for new equipment provided